Trusted by Tens of Thousands | www.ThePearlSource.com

 Bohemian style is a fashion style strongly related to hippie fashion, in which natural fabrics, retro patterns, neutrals and warm shades merge with 70s style accents and a flair for statement accessories.

-The fashions labeled as bohemian represent the lifestyle ideology that comes with it: an alternative to the traditional way of dressing, paired up with an equally alternative, more liberated lifestyle and a social stance against everything from materialism to society’s constraints.
+The fashions labeled as bohemian represent the lifestyle ideology that comes with it.
+That is, an alternative to the traditional way of dressing, paired up with an equally alternative, more liberated lifestyle and a social stance against everything from materialism to society’s constraints.

 Bohemian style is defined as an alternative type of fashion, different from the mainstream trends of any given period in time.
 In fact, this exact definition applies to the entire history of the trend.
-Over 200 years ago, bohemian was a term referred to an exotic style sense, usually associated with the artists of the time, as well as with writers and certain eccentric intellectuals.
+Over 200 years ago, bohemian was a term referred to an alternative style sense.
+It was usually associated with the artists of the time, as well as with writers and certain eccentric intellectuals.

-The general perception of the era was that artists dressed similarly to nomadic gypsies, who had their origins in the Balkan area of Eastern Europe, in a region called Bohemia.
-As a result, ‘bohemian’ became synonym with a culture, or, better said, counterculture, associated with creativity, artistic expression, as well as disregard to social constructs and mainstream aesthetics.
+The general perception of the era was that artists dressed similarly to nomadic Romani people.
+These were folk who had their origins in the Balkan area of Eastern Europe, in a region called Bohemia.
+As a result, ‘bohemian’ became synonym with a culture, or, better said, counterculture, associated with creativity, artistic expression.
+It also signalled a disregard for social constructs and mainstream aesthetics.

 With time, Bohemians’ style evolved considerably.
-What started as a necessity (dressing poorly due to poverty) became an ideology – one against materialism, pro communal living spaces, against social conventions and often against personal hygiene.
+What started as a necessity—dressing poorly due to poverty—became an ideology.
+It was one against materialism, pro communal living spaces, against social conventions and often against personal hygiene.
 Later on, the Bohemians took part in the Aesthetic Movement, which stood against the stiff corsets and crinolines of the era.
-As a result, the Aesthetic Movement followers embraced a new lifestyle and new style of clothing, focused on loose fits, hand embroideries and medieval-inspired designs.
+As a result, the Aesthetic Movement followers embraced a new lifestyle and new style of clothing.
+It focused on loose fits, hand embroideries and medieval-inspired designs.
 The literature and music of the time began referencing the newly-developed counterculture, with artists like Henri Murger and Puccini dedicating masterpieces to the Bohemians.

 In the early 20th century, designers started taking the bohemian fashion to the next level.
 Among them was Paul Poiret, who incorporated a variety of ethnic details into his designs, including Russian and Middle Eastern elements.
 Likewise, textile designer William Morris created a variety of patterns for both interior design and fashion, featuring lush floral prints, paisley and swirls, all intricate and highly ornamental.